+Who was Henry Ford?
 Henry Ford was born in 1863 and early in life his practical side led him to invent new farm tools.
-At thirteen he successfully made his first self-propelled steam engine, trying it out in a field.
+At 13 he successfully made his first self-propelled steam engine, trying it out in a field.
 Fifty years later, Ford was producing 57 percent of the automobiles sold in American and around half the cars sold worldwide.

 The Ford Model T was the first mass-produced car, thanks to a novel manufacturing process: the fast assembly line.
 This was a key ingredient in the industrial revolution of the late nineteenth century as it put many unskilled workers into full-time employment.
 He was also in the first group of manufacturers to increase the wage of his workers with the intention that they would spend their extra money on his products.
 This formed the start of America’s extensive middle class.
 The Model T made Henry’s fortune and at least in part instigated the capitalist culture that defines America today.

-Dearborn is best known for the museum founded and named after Henry Ford.
-It’s vast grounds include a museum, an Imax cinema, and a huge outdoor museum called Greenfield Village, which is filled with dozens of historic buildings which Henry Ford hoarded to save from extinction.
-It includes the workshop of Thomas Edison – pioneer of electricity and inventor of the light-bulb – fathers of flying, the Wright Brothers Cycle Shop, George Washington Carver Cabin, and therailroad turntable.
+Dearnborn is best known for the museum founded and named after Henry Ford.
+It’s vast grounds include a car museum, an Imax cinema and a huge outdoor museum, called Greenfield Village, which is filled with dozens of historic buildings which Henry Ford hoarded to save from extinction, like the workshop of Thomas Edison, pioneer of electricity and inventor of the light-bulb.
 In Greenfield Village you can see Henry Ford’s birthplace house and Harvey Firestone’s Farm – the farm where he grew up.